Give Page Feedback

 4) In the top left of the Loading Blueprint Editor Window you will see a sub window called Main Controls.
 Press the Create Loading Blueprint button in this sub window.

 This creates a basic 2D 3x3 Uniform Ring Pattern.
-Basically, whichever World Cell the Player is standing in, that Cell plus the 8 neighboring World Cells will be loaded.
-While you could change the Blueprint Type or adjust other settings, for now this simple pattern should suffice (unless you know that you need a 3D pattern, in which case you can change it to 3D).
+Basically, whichever World Cell the Player is standing in, that Cell (Blue Cell) plus the 8 neighboring World Cells (Green Cells) will be loaded.
+While you could change the Blueprint Type or adjust other settings, for now this simple pattern should suffice, unless you have setup your Streamable Grids to use Three Dimensional Axes.
+In that case, use the Change To 3D button to change the Blueprint to a 3D blueprint..

 --Upgrade Note--

-This basic pattern corresponds to the previous Active Grid Type of Outer_Ring_Grid with a single Inner Area Layer, Row, and Column and an Outer Ring Width of 1.
+The basic 3x3 pattern corresponds to the previous Active Grid Type of Outer_Ring_Grid with a single Inner Area Layer, Row, and Column and an Outer Ring Width of 1.

 --Sample Scene Directions--